 wrote communities to: output/communtiesPLM.partition

 The Label Propagation algorithm is an algorithm for finding communities in a graph.
 NetworKit provides a parallel implementation, PLP(G, updateThreshold=none, maxIterations=none).
 The constructor expects a networkit.Graph as a mandatory parameter.
-The parameter updateThreshold
+The parameter updateThreshold dictates

-the number of nodes that have to be changed in each iteration so that a new iteration starts, and maxIterations
+the number of nodes that have to be changed in each iteration so that a new iteration starts, and maxIterations is the maximum number of iterations. none is NetworKit constant set to the maximum value of a 64-bit integer.

 [7]: